Buy me a Cup of Aloha

 Gluten Free Soy Sauce

 "True" tamari is a wheat and gluten free soy sauce.
-However, other shoyu or soy sauce is not gluten free and is usually fermented with wheat.
+However, other types of shoyu or soy sauce are not gluten free and are usually fermented with wheat.

 Highly sensitive individuals who need a gluten free soy sauce should

 only use one that is advertised as "gluten free" and the list of

 ingredients should not include wheat.

 A lot of people will also need to lower their salt intake - soy sauce is very salty!

 At least one of these brands will offer you a naturally brewed organic lower-sodium gluten free Tamari soy sauce (that was a mouth full - lol).

 - 1 lb.
 Chicken Breasts or Thighs (boneless & skinless)